-Olympus PEN-F versus Sony A6500
+Olympus PEN-F vs Sony A6500

-The Olympus PEN-F and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and October 2016.
+The Olympus PEN-F and the Sony Alpha A6500 are two enthusiast cameras that were announced, respectively, in January 2016 and October 2016.
 Both the PEN-F and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (PEN-F) and an APS-C (A6500) sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.
+The Olympus has a resolution of 20.2 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Olympus PEN-F vs Sony A6500

 An illustration of the physical size and weight of the Olympus PEN-F and the Sony A6500 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The PEN-F can be obtained in two different colors (black, silver), while the A6500 is only available in black.